Standard Form 86 (SF-86) Question 21 wants to know if you have any health issues to report when applying for a security clearance.

 Keep in mind that your application for clearance can be denied outright if you are caught in a lie, as that shows lousy judgment to the nth degree.
 When it comes to the SF-86 Question 21 and all other questions on the form, honesty is always the best policy.

 Filling Out the SF-86?
 Call for a consultation

 If you feel that your mental health may be an issue when applying for a security clearance, or if you have other questions related to SF-86 Question 21 or other questions on the questionnaire, contact the Security Clearance Law Group.
 We are professional security clearance attorneys who are ready to assist you in Carlsbad and San Diego, California.

 Get in touch today to discuss your security clearance application or the status of your clearance if you are concerned about an upcoming review.
-Call now for a free consultation.
+Call now for a consultation.